Historical Consulting

 Here’s What Makes It Usable For You

-I don’t just uncover history—I explain it in a way that helps you step into it.
+I don’t just uncover history—I explain it in a way that helps you as an actor step into it.
 So when you’re in costume and the camera rolls, you’re not reciting facts.
 You’re carrying memory.

 Guten Tag, I’m Dr. Barbara from Germany.
 I was trained as a historian and archaeologist.
 Tracing people from the past, I’ve travelled across Europe and Japan to visit over 10,000 historical exhibitions, archaeological parks, memorials, and preserved historical homes.
 If someone needs to be found—a person, a place, a house destroyed in 1944 or rebuilt in 1883—I can find them.
 Not just in France, Italy, or England, but worldwide, in places like Samoa, Greenland, or Madeira—and especially for 1880s, 1900s, 1920s and Nazi Germany, or the German Democratic Republic (GDR).
 How?
 I read what others skip.
 I translate inventory lists, tax records, or bureaucratic forms into emotional realities: what your character hoped, feared, endured, or concealed.